 (c)

 An adequate system of accounts for the fund shall be maintained on the accrual method, and financial reports prepared on the basis of the accounts.
-The Public Printer shall prepare and submit an annual business-type budget program for the operations under this fund.
-This budget program shall be considered and enacted as prescribed by section
+The Director of the Government Publishing Office shall prepare and submit an annual business-type budget program for the operations under this fund.
+This budget program shall be considered and enacted as prescribed by section 9104 of title 31.

 (d)

-The Inspector General of the Government Printing Office shall audit the financial and operational activities of the Government Printing Office each year.
+The Inspector General of the Government Publishing Office shall audit the financial and operational activities of the Government Publishing Office each year.
 The audits shall be conducted under the direction of the Joint Committee on Printing.
-For purposes of the audits, the Inspector General shall have such access to the records, files, personnel, and facilities of the Government Printing Office as the Inspector General considers appropriate.
-The Inspector General shall furnish reports of the audits to the Congress and the Public Printer.
+For purposes of the audits, the Inspector General shall have such access to the records, files, personnel, and facilities of the Government Publishing Office as the Inspector General considers appropriate.
+The Inspector General shall furnish reports of the audits to the Congress and the Director of the Government Publishing Office.

 (1)